wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***Why did you decide to join TGL Summer Workshop?***f

+To see if I can get more friends, associates & learn something new.

 ***What's your opinion of the company visits?
 Where did you go and what did you do?***

 The company visits are